If you're looking for an alternative to Quicken, you're in the right place.

 - Personal Capital – free financial dashboard and wealth planner

-- Tiller – spreadsheet automation to bring it in house
+- Tiller Money – spreadsheet automation for full customization

 - You Need a Budget – best in class budgeting tool & mindset